 The number of the transaction is referred to as the EFT reference number.
-The EFT reference number must be entered into the description/lodgement field and must appear on the trust account bank statement (e.g. EFT1, EFT2).
+The EFT reference number must be entered into the payment number field.
+The EFT reference number must appear on the trust account bank statement (e.g. EFT1, EFT2).

-If an ADI1 cannot record the EFT reference number on the trust account bank statement then the law practice must include one of the following (whichever that is also recorded on the bank statement), on the written record
+If an ADI1 cannot record the EFT reference number on the trust account bank statement then the law practice must also include one of the following (whichever that is also recorded on the bank statement), on the written record: